-Product water tubing is 3/8-inch (9.5 mm) Parker tubing.
-See the Parker tube fitting assembly diagram on page 21.
+Product water tubing is 1/4-inch (6.3mm) Parker tubing.
 Product water goes from the membrane into the pump module manifold where it passes through the flow meter, the salinity probe, and the diversion valve.
 If the salinity is below the set threshold, the diversion valve energizes and the product water is sent to the tank from the manifold product outlet.
 If the diversion valve is not energized the product goes back into the feed water.

-Connect the product outlet on the product water manifold, under the membrane housings, to the product inlet fitting on the pump module manifold using the supplied 3/8-inch black nylon tubing.
+Connect the product outlet on the membrane housing to the product inlet fitting on the pump module manifold using the supplied 1/4-inch black nylon tubing.

 Route the blue product water tube from the blue product water outlet fitting on the feed pump module manifold into the top of the water tank.
 Install a tee in the water tank fill or tap a pipe thread into an inspection port in the top of the tank.
 Do not feed the water into a manifold or bottom of the tank.
-Make sure there is no restriction or back pressure in this plumbing: It must maintain less than 5 PSI (.35 bar) of back pressure, or the system will be impaired or damaged.
+Make sure there is no restriction or back pressure in this plumbing.

 If the length of product water tubing supplied with the watermaker is insufficient, use a larger size hose.
+Product water flow restriction will cause reduced production and increased power consumption.